Central values of zeta functions of non-Galois cubic fields: Introduction

 Conditional on the Lindel\"of Hypothesis for all $\zeta_K(\frac 12)$, $K\in \FF_\Sigma$, we would have $ \lim\limits_{X\to\infty}\delta_\Sigma(X)=1$.
 Even this conditional result would not imply that a positive proportion subset of $\FF_\Sigma(X)$ is non-vanishing, it does only guarantee the existence of $\gg_\epsilon X^{1-\epsilon}$ cubic fields $K\in\FF_\Sigma(X)$ with $\zeta_K(\frac 12)<0$ for every $\epsilon>0$.

 A cubic number field is an $S_3$-field if and only if it is not Galois; hence we refer to non-Galois cubic fields as $S_3$-fields.
 Galois cubic fields are cyclic and (as is already noted above) the number of cyclic cubic fields $K$ of discriminant less than $X$ is about $X^{\frac 12}$.
 The zeta function of a cyclic cubic field $K$ factors as a product of Dirichlet $L$-functions of conjugate cubic characters of conductor $|\Delta(K)|^{\frac12}$ (see \S\ref{sHecke}).
 It follows from a result of Baier--Young~\cite[Corollary 1.2]{Baier-Young} that for $\gg X^{\frac 37}$ cyclic cubic fields of discriminant less than $X$ the Dedekind zeta function is negative at the central point.
 Recently, David--Florea--Lalin \cite{DFL} have studied the analogous problem of cyclic cubic field extensions of the rational function field $\F_q(T)$, where they obtain a positive proportion of non-vanishing.
+Their results and methods would also yield a positive proportion of non-vanishing (conditional on GRH) for the family of cyclic cubic extensions over $\Q$.
+See also the papers of David--G\"ulo\u{g}lu \cite{DG}, G\"ulo\u{g}lu--Yesilyurt \cite{GY}, and G\"ulo\u{g}lu \cite{G} for analogous results for families of extensions of the Eisenstein field $\Q(\zeta_3)$.